makerdao/dss-emergency-spells/README.md

 Some types of emergency spells may come in 3 flavors:

 1. Single-ilk: applies the desired spell action to a single pre-defined ilk.
-1. Multi-ilk: applies the desired spell action to all applicable ilks.
+1. Multi-ilk: applies the desired spell action to a list of related ilks (i.e.: `ETH-A`, `ETH-B` and `ETH-C`)
-1. Hardcoded Multi-ilk: applies the desired spell action to a hardcoded list of retlated ilks (i.e.: `ETH-A`, `ETH-B` and `ETH-C`)
+1. Universal: applies the desired spell action to all applicable ilks.

 Furthermore, this repo provides on-chain factories for single ilk emergency spells to make it easier to deploy for new ilks.